Spin structure of diatomic van der Waals molecules of alkali atoms: conclusion and outlook

 In summary, we have studied the weakly bound van der Waals molecules of $^7$Li$_2$, $^{23}$Na$_2$, $^{39}$K$_2$, $^{41}$K$_2$, $^{85}$Rb$_2$, $^{87}$Rb$_2$ and $^{133}$Cs$_2$, with a focus on determining and understanding their binding energies and spin structures.
 For each atomic species, we constructed reduced singlet and triplet potentials to replace the original Born-Oppenheimer potentials.
 The reduced potentials support typically only $5\sim 7$ $s$-wave bound states and are more suitable for numerical simulations of various three-body problems.
 We show that they can reproduce well the physical properties of two-atom scattering and molecular states in the presence of a magnetic field, such as the scattering length, the scattering effective range and the molecular binding energy as well as the spin structure of scattering and molecular wavefunctions.
 At zero magnetic field, we define the quantity $\gamma_{\rm ex}$ to characterize the molecular spin structure by using the averaged spin purity in two different bases, obtained directly from the numerical simulations for each atomic species.
 The result of $\gamma_{\rm ex}$ across alkali species characterizes the competition between the electronic spin exchange and the hyperfine interactions.
 For van der Waals molecules, we define a simple parameter $\xi_{\rm ex}$, which is a function of the singlet and triplet scattering lengths, the atomic hyperfine splitting constant, and the size of the energy bin for a given molecular level.
 We find that $\xi_{\rm ex}$ captures qualitatively the competition between the effective electronic spin exchange and hyperfine interactions and explains fairly well the numerical result of $\gamma_{\rm ex}$.

 For future studies, the characterization of spin structure of vdW molecules can be extended to a finite magnetic field to include the Zeeman interaction.
 The understanding of vdW molecules that we have gained here can be applied to explore the underlying mechanisms of reactions that involve these molecules.
 The result of the present work has been already applied in our studies on the spin hierarchy in the product state distribution of three-body recombination \cite{SHpaper} and on controlling three-body recombination reaction via a Feshbach resonance \cite{FRpaper}.
-Further studies on the control of the three-body recombination via the spin mixing of product molecular state as well as on ultracold state-to-state atom-vdW molecule reactions are underway.
+Further studies on the control of the three-body recombination via the spin mixing of product molecular state \cite{Dorer:2025} as well as on ultracold state-to-state atom-vdW molecule reactions are underway.

 This work was supported by the Baden-W\"urttemberg Stiftung through the Internationale Spitzenforschung program (BWST, contract No.~ISF2017-061) and by the German Research Foundation (DFG, Deutsche Forschungsgemeinschaft, contract No. 399903135).
 We acknowledge support from bwForCluster JUSTUS 2 for high performance computing.
+J.H.D and J.P.D. acknowledge funding by Q-DYNAMO (EU HORIZON-MSCA-2022- SE-01) within project No. 101131418.
 J.P.D. also acknowledges partial support from the U.S. National Science Foundation (PHY-2012125 and PHY-2308791) and NASA/JPL (1502690).